Tregenza Roach

-Tregenza A. Roach (born August 7, 1959) is an American politician, attorney, and former journalist.
+Tregenza A. Roach (born August 7, 1959) is an Kittian-American politician, attorney, and former journalist.
 Since 2019, Roach has been serving as the 12th lieutenant governor of the United States Virgin Islands.
 Roach previously was a member of the Legislature of the Virgin Islands for the St. Thomas/St. John district from 2013 to 2019.

 Early life and education

-Tregenza Roach migrated from Saint Kitts and Nevis to the United States Virgin Islands at the age of eight to join his parents, Victor and Iona Roach, who had made Saint Thomas their home years earlier.
-After attending St. Thomas Seventh-day Adventist School and V.I. public schools, Roach graduated from Charlotte Amalie High School.
+Tregenza Roach was born on the island of Saint Kitts, in Saint Kitts and Nevis, and moved to the United States Virgin Islands at the age of eight.
+His parents, Victor and Iona Roach, had moved to Saint Thomas years earlier.
+After attending St. Thomas Seventh-day Adventist School and Wayne Aspinall Jr. High School, Roach graduated from Charlotte Amalie High School in 1977.

 Roach attended the College of the Virgin Islands (now known as the University of the Virgin Islands) as a Holstein–Lewis scholar.
 He earned a Bachelor of Journalism at the University of Missouri.
 Roach holds a Juris Doctor from the University of Connecticut School of Law.